callumacrae/afk/README.md

 A library to tell whether your user is active or not and when they were last active.

+Relies on jQuery for event emitting: use another library (probably using EventEmitter) if your project doesn't already contain jQuery.

 ## Install

 ```